 There’s even a haircare range called Shea Moisture which is dedicated to the ingredient.

-Shea butter can also be used to soothe dry or itchy scalp and even help with dandruff.
+Shea butter can also be used to soothe dry or itchy scalp and even help with dandruff and hair loss.

 This helps protect your hair from heat styling tools such as straighteners or curling tongs.